EduID-Mobile/Architecture-and-Requirements/version2/03-artwork.md

 ## Introduction

-The edu-ID artwork provides a visual metaphors to the functions of the eduID App.
+The edu-ID artwork provides a visual metaphors to the functions of the edu-ID App.

 The edu-ID core artwork uses a lot of thin lines, typography and complex visuals.
 This artwork follows the metaphors of an ID.
-The mobile app project tried to reuse the main eduID artwork.
+The mobile app project tried to reuse the main edu-ID artwork.
 However, the original artwork is too complex for icons that are required for mobile apps.
 Therefore, the Swiss edu-ID Mobile App was seeking for an alternative visual metaphors for the app.

 The visual metaphors for the Swiss edu-ID Mobile App needed to meet the following requirements.